Electronic Health Records Software (EHR)

 - Integration with all major information systems

 - Built in automated checks for drug and allergy interactions

 - Sending and viewing lab information

-There can be some confusion about the difference between an EHR (electronic health records) software and an EMR (electronic medical records) software; in fact, EHRs and EMRs refer to the same thing and have often been used interchangeably.
+EMR vs EHR: There can be some confusion about the difference between EHR or electronic health records software and EMR or electronic medical records software; in fact, EHRs and EMRs refer to the same thing and have often been used interchangeably.

-But the term “electronic health records” such as Greenway PrimeSuite has been referenced far more frequently, probably due in part to its use by the Centers for Medicare & Medicaid Services (CMS), and other organizations such as ONC (the Office of the National Coordinator for Health Information).
-Starting in the year 2010, the CMS refers to the “meaningful use of an EHR,” and the ONC has clearly stated they use “EHR” and “electronic health records” almost exclusively, explaining “the word “health” covers more options than “medical”.
+But the term “electronic health records” for software like APRIMA has been referenced far more frequently, probably due in part to its use by the Centers for Medicare & Medicaid Services (CMS), and other organizations such as ONC (the Office of the National Coordinator for Health Information).
+As of 2010, the CMS refers to the “meaningful use of an EHR,” and the ONC has clearly stated they use “EHR” and “electronic health records” almost exclusively, explaining “the word ‘health’ covers more options than ‘medical.'”